pulumi/pulumi-hugo/themes/default/content/templates/container-service/_index.md

 ---
-title: Container Templates
+title: Container Service Templates
 layout: overview
-description: Pulumi program templates are the fastest way to deploy [containerized applications](/containers) on [AWS](/aws), [Azure](/azure), or [Google Cloud Platform](/gcp).
+description: Pulumi program templates are the fastest way to deploy [container services](/containers) on [AWS](/aws), [Azure](/azure), or [Google Cloud Platform](/gcp).
 Templates come with predefined [infrastructure as code](/what-is/what-is-infrastructure-as-code) so you can get started instantly.
-meta_desc: Pulumi program templates that make it easy to deploy containerized applications on AWS, Azure, or Google Cloud Platform.
+meta_desc: Pulumi program templates that make it easy to deploy container services on AWS, Azure, or Google Cloud Platform.
 meta_image: meta.png
 template:
     prefix: container-aws
 weight: 1
 ---

-### What are containerized applications?
+### What are container services?

-Containerized applications run in isolated runtime environments called containers, which enable developers to package an application and its dependencies into a lightweight environment.
+Container services use isolated runtime environments called containers, which enable developers to package an application and its dependencies into a lightweight environment.
 Docker is most commonly used to create container images.
-Containerized applications are great for scenarios such as microservices, batch jobs, and migrating a legacy application.
-The benefits of containers include better scalability, portability, and fault isolation.
+Container services are great for scenarios such as microservices, batch jobs, and migrating a legacy application.
+The benefits of using containers to build services include better scalability, portability, and fault isolation.

-**On AWS,** these are the main ways to run containers:
+**On AWS,** these are the main ways to build container services:
 |                                         |                                                                                                                                                       |
 |-----------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Amazon Elastic Container Service (ECS)  | Fully managed container orchestration service created by AWS.
 Deploy containers to EC2 instances you manage or serverless instances from AWS Fargate. |